puppetlabs/puppet-specifications/tasks/README.md

 **remote**: Default `false`.
 All implementation of this task operate on a remote target using the `_target` metaparam.(rev 4)

+**tags**: An array of strings used for arbitrary tags without inherent, semantic meaning to Bolt.
+Useful for categorizing tasks.

 #### Example Task Metadata